On this page

 At what point in the immigration process is Cambio de Condición typically filed?

-Consult the official Cambio de Condición instructions to obtain guidance tailored to your specific immigration category and circumstances.
+Review the official Cambio de Condición instructions for guidance specific to your immigration category and circumstances.

 What supporting documents do I need for Cambio de Condición?